 After London, Chapter V, Richard Jefferies (1885)

-London is undoubtedly defined by its iconic landmarks.
+London is undoubtedly defined by its famous landmarks.
 The Palace of Westminster, St Paul’s Cathedral, the bridges, the Thames, and in more recent times, the gleaming skyscrapers of the city itself have cast a spell for generations of artists – Canaletto, Monet, Whistler, Tissot, Derain, Turner – who have endeavoured to capture these scenes in engravings, prints and paintings.